-Step-by-step breakdown of an online campaign originating in India that led to street clashes in the UK
+Breakdown of an online influence campaign originating in India that led to street clashes in the UK

 In September, foreign actors successfully used online manipulation techniques to radicalise public discourse and cause significant real-world violence between Muslims and Hindus in the UK.
 Valent Projects decided to investigate due to the risk the same techniques could be used to instigate conflict in the future.

 The research team used publicly available analysis tools (Hoaxy and OSO Botometer) to examine posts claiming Muslims in Leicester, London and Birmingham had, or were planning to, attack Hindus and their places of worship.
 By tracking posts, sharing patterns, content approach and impact on real-world events, we were able to determine that largely India-based actors aligned with the ruling religio-nationalist party, the BJP, had sought to influence public discourse and events on the ground.